angr/angr-doc/README.md

  - What it returns.
 - If you're pushing a new feature, and it is not accompanied by a testcase, it **will be broken** in very short order.
 Please write testcases for your stuff.

+# Changelog!

+To track major changes in angr, we have created a changelog.
+You can view it [here](./changelog.md).

 # FAQ